 Employment Opportunities and Advancement

 Correctional treatment specialists may advance by being promoted to a senior-level position after accumulating years of experience.
 Some positions may require further education (either a master's or Ph.D.) in a related field, such as criminology, psychology or law.
 Some correctional treatment specialists may enter law school and seek a degree in an alternate branch of the justice system.
-According to the U.S. Bureau of Labor Statistics (BLS), correctional treatment specialists, as of May 2012, made a median salary of approximately $48,190 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), probation officers and correctional treatment specialists, as of May 2018, made an average salary of approximately $58,790 a year.

 Correction treatment specialists are not required to be licensed or certified.
 However, the Commission on Rehabilitation Counselor Certification offers a voluntary certification.
 In order to gain certification, applicants need a master's degree in rehabilitation counseling, counseling or other related disciplines.
 The computer exam is 3-4 hours long and is made up of 175 questions (multiple-choice).
 Areas tested include job development, vocational consultation, medical health counseling and professional ethics.